brunoluiz/brunoluiz.github.io/content/blog/2020/sep/getting-proper-code-reviews/index.md

 ---
-title: 'Getting proper code reviews'
+title: 'Getting good code reviews from peers'
 date: '2020-09-28T19:00:00Z'
 description: "Every software developer, soon after pushing code to the repository, has this urge to ping the team to ask for code review.
 But, I dare to say: don't do it!
 Most likely the code will still have some issues, especially if this is your first push for this feature."
 aliases: